 Another trick is to slide in the sticks before you freeze them for the last time.
 If you don’t have sticks handy or you can’t find any at your local grocers, you can actually reuse old lollipop sticks or straws.

 Now, coming back to the coating, you want to grab yourself a few candy melts in the color and flavor of your choice.
 Or alternatively just go with white and add in a touch of food coloring.

-You can do this one of two ways, you can either pop it in the microwave – which means you are going to need to dial down the power to about 50% and then heat the melts at 30 second intervals, making sure you give them a good stir every 30 seconds until well combined.
+You can do this one of two ways, you can either pop it in cake pop maker or in the microwave – which means you are going to need to dial down the power to about 50% and then heat the melts at 30 second intervals, making sure you give them a good stir every 30 seconds until well combined.

 Alternatively, you can use a double boiler, or make your own double boiler, where you place the melts in a separate pan or bowl and boil, that in a saucepan filled with boiling water, just make sure you aren’t using anything that will melt or shatter from the heat, preferably steel.